Building spatial world models from sparse transitional episodic memories: Results

+A key benefit of a world model is the ability to plan by simulating trajectories.
+We test this capability by using the memory-bank-equipped ESWM for planning in the \texttt{Random Wall} environment.
+The task is to find a path from a source state $s_\text{source}$ to a goal state $s_\text{goal}$ using only the current observation and the episodic memories in the memory bank, without access to global information like coordinates or a complete map of obstacles.

-We devise a simple strategy relying on ESWM's ability to infer the end state of any transition given a memory bank, the source state, and the action.
+Our planning strategy relies on ESWM's ability to infer the end state of any given transition.
 Initialized at a state, an agent can imagine multiple steps into the future by querying ESWM on the consequences of all applicable actions, bootstrapping on ESWM's own predicted end states, and tracking visited states until the goal state is reached (Alg.\ref{alg:navigate}).
 Then the agent can act out the imagined sequence of actions in reality.
-This can be viewed as Dijkstra's algorithm applied to a graph whose dynamics can be retrieved through ESWM.

-Using this strategy, an ESWM-based navigational agent can navigate between arbitrary states in \texttt{Random Wall} with 96.8\% success rate and 99.2\% path optimality, outperforming EPN \cite{ritter2020rapid} by 18\% and 21\% respectively (Fig.\ref{fig:figure5}b) (one-sided independent t-test; n=2400: ESWM>EPN on optimality; p<$10^{-3}$).
+Using this strategy, an ESWM-based navigational agent can navigate between arbitrary states in \texttt{Random Wall} with 96.8\% success rate and 99.2\% path optimality, outperforming EPN \cite{ritter2020rapid} by 18\% and 21\% respectively (Fig.~\ref{fig:figure5}b) (one-sided independent t-test; n=2400: ESWM$>$EPN on optimality; $p<10^{-3}$).
 Navigation is successful if the agent reaches the target within 15 time steps, and path optimality is defined as the ratio between the shortest and actual path length.
+We also include a variant of such an algorithm in the appendix (Additional Analysis \ref{additional_analysis:planning_guided}) that biasedly considers the action that shortens the geodesic distance to the target on ESWM's latent spatial map, demonstrating how structured latent spaces in world models can serve as efficient heuristics for planning.